abefetterman/kaggle-projects/trackml/README.md

   * Go through inner pairs and add to bins in `theta-phi` space
   * Go through outer pairs and find collisions where `theta-phi` matches
   * Score each pair match with D = (dtheta)^2 + (dphi)^2, with adjustment for distance from origin `rho`
+  * Eliminate any triplet where neither pair belongs to another triplet
 * Use mutual distance of pairs D as a distance for DBSCAN, O(n_pairs), with params `min_count` and `eps`:
   * Choose starting pair p
   * Find neighbors with D < `eps`